Insights

 In summary…

 The situations above don’t seem too serious in themselves.
-Sadly, we see these come in clusters for example an organisation with too many chiefs and grand plans with ultimately results frequently in project failures.
+Sadly, we see these come in clusters for example an organisation with too many leaders and grand plans with ultimately results frequently in project failures.

 A more important consideration of these situations is how it affects your people.
 The organisations I saw these situations in had a very high employee churn rate.
 One client lost 90% of the IT department due to much business interference causing stress on the team.
 Even if you don’t lose people, team members in projects with the above problems are often not happy and highly stressed.
 It creates an adverse working environment for everyone, which is not productive.